 Kuanchung Kao and Atatiana Jefferson lived on opposite sides of the country and died 22 years apart.
 They were both professionals in STEM fields.
 Atatiana had a biology degree from Xavier University and worked in pharmaceutical equipment sales; Kuanchung was a microbiologist working in quality control.
 Both lost their lives after neighbors summoned police to their residences.

-A neighbor had called police to check on an open door at Atatiana's home.
+A neighbor had called police to check on an open door at Jefferson's home.
 Police came around to her backyard.
 When Atatiana Jefferson came to the window to check on the noise in the backyard, she was shot within seconds.
 Kuanchung Kao was a less perfect victim.
 He was yelling intoxicatedly and waving a stick on his front lawn in the early hours of the morning after encountering racist microaggressions at a bar some hours earlier.
 Neighbors called the police to report a drunken disturbance.
-As in Tatiana Jefferson's case, a responding police officer shot Kao promptly, without making an effort to de-escalate.
+As in Jefferson's case, a responding police officer shot Kao promptly, without making an effort to de-escalate.

 Kuanchung's wife Ayling Wu was outside with her husband, trying to calm him down and get the stick out of his hand when a police officer told her to step away.
 To her surprise, he shot and killed her husband when she complied.
 Similarly, Darleen Tareeq witnessed the police killing of her fiancé Philip Quinn while she was standing outside their residence with him.
 Their child was also present.